Skip to content Skip to sidebar Skip to footer

 Washes Away the Itch

-The act of bathing matters too.
-Warm water and gentle massage help remove mites, their eggs, and all the debris they leave behind.
-That includes dead skin, mite waste, and crusty buildup.
-These are often what make your dog feel itchy and uncomfortable.
+Taking a bath is also important.
+With warm water and a light rub, you can get rid of mites, their eggs, and all the other stuff they leave behind.
+That includes dead skin, mite droppings, and sticky buildup.
+These are often the things that make your dog itch and feel bad.

 When combined with the shampoo’s healing ingredients, this cleansing action gives your dog real relief.
 It doesn’t just stop the mites.
 It soothes the skin, calms inflammation, and helps your pup feel clean and comforted again.